Rational Functions on the Projective Line from a Computational Viewpoint: Computation of the Loci with Fixed Automorphism Group

 \section{Computation of the Loci with Fixed Automorphism Group}

 In this section, we compute the loci of rational cubics with a fixed automorphism group in terms of invariants of rational cubics.
-We follow an analogy with algebraic curves and build on previous work by the third author in computing similar loci in the moduli space of genus 2 curves; see \cite[Thm~3]{2000-1} or \cite{2001-1}.
+We follow an analogy with algebraic curves and build on previous work by the third author in computing similar loci in the moduli space of genus 2 curves; see \cite{2000-1, 2002-3, 2003-3, 2006-4}.
 The first question is where this locus lies and what type of invariants we should use to compute it.
 Let \(\L\) denote the image in \(\P_{(2,2,3,3,4,6)}\) of the map

 This image is a weighted projective variety in \(\P_{(2,2,3,3,4,6)}\).
-Alternatively, one can use the Veronese embedding in \cref{veronese} and compute the locus of such rational functions as a projective variety, or even as an affine variety in terms of absolute invariants \(i_1, \ldots, i_5\).
+Alternatively, one can use the Veronese morphism in \cref{veronese} and compute the locus of such rational functions as a projective variety, or even as an affine variety in terms of absolute invariants \(i_1, \ldots, i_5\).

 Computing these loci in terms of \(i_1, \ldots, i_5\) is straightforward but highly inefficient.
 We could express \(i_1, \ldots, i_5\) in terms of the parameters described for each family in the previous section and then use a Gröbner basis approach to eliminate those parameters.
 However, the degrees of the resulting equations are very large, making this approach computationally challenging even for the relatively simple families considered here.
 A more efficient method is to compute the loci as subvarieties of weighted projective spaces.
 This requires a modification of Buchberger’s algorithm to handle computations in a weighted projective space.